 One of the K4's early stallions was Hank Will, a son of Tonto Bars Hank purchased from Walter Merrick.
 Hank Will went on to become Arizona’s first AQHA Supreme Champion, earning points in Racing, Halter, Tie Down Roping, Heading, Heeling, Hunter Under Saddle, Working Cow Horse, Reining, Pole Bending and Western Pleasure.

-About 15 years ago, Cee Booger Red breeding was introduced into the program, and the line has crossed very well on the Driftwood bred mares.
+In 1997 Cee Booger Red breeding was introduced into the program, and the line has crossed very well on the Driftwood bred mares.
 Quick learners and very athletic, Cee Booger Red horses are highly sought after by ropers and barrel racers.
 Other stallions in the program include sons of Popular Resortfigure (the 2002 AQHA Superhorse and son of Dual Pep), and Fiesta Royale (son of Royal Shakem, who is the sire of many racing and barrel racing champions).

 K4 Ranch now runs 20 broodmares with the bloodlines of Driftwood Ike, Tuffy Ike, Orphan Drift, Drifts Vaquero, Ike’s Last, Harlan, Oklahoma Star, Colonel Freckles, Cee Booger Red, First Down Dash, and Chick Bedeuno.

 Today Rick and Sarah Kieckhefer manage the K4 horse program.
 Rick is a National Finals Rodeo qualifier in calf roping, and Sarah is a 18-time Turquoise Circuit qualifier in barrel racing.